ohthehugemanatee/cvst2/README.md

 Bower will install all the javascript libraries listed in bower.json , including angularjs, twitter bootstrap, and others.

 Grunt will create a minified version of the javascript at public/bower_components/_bower.js , and a minified version of the css at public/bower_components/_bower.css .
 In public/index.html , only the compiled versions are included.

+## File locations

+The front page is at index.html , and the angularjs that corresponds to it is at public/angular/pages/index.js .
+The idea is that we could have multiple pages if we wanted to, each one with its own angular file.
+We won't, but that's the structure. :)